Elmhurst Ballet School

-Elmhurst Ballet School is an independent school for professional classical ballet in the United Kingdom.
+Elmhurst Ballet School is an independent boarding school for professional classical ballet in the United Kingdom.
 It takes students aged 11–19 years who intend to pursue a career in professional classical ballet.
-Elmhurst provides a full academic day in conjunction with a full vocational course in ballet and dance training."
+Elmhurst provides a full academic day in conjunction with a full vocational training course in ballet and dance.

 History

 One of the earliest vocational dance schools in the United Kingdom, Elmhurst was established in 1923 in Camberley, Surrey, by Mrs Helen Ida Mortimer in the grounds of the Prep School run by Miss Violet Crisp.
 The school moved to purpose-built premises in Edgbaston, Birmingham in 2004.
 The facilities occupy an area of 5 acres and include a 250-seat studio theatre, a theatre workshop and seven dance studios.
 There is also a medical centre and a physiotherapy/exercise centre.
 In addition to day students, there is on-site boarding accommodation for up to 121 resident students and off-site boarding for 30 sixth-formers.

-Robert Parker, a former Birmingham Royal Ballet principal dancer, has been Artistic Director since 2012.
+Robert Parker, a former Birmingham Royal Ballet principal dancer, has been artistic director since 2012.